 The Public Competition Enforcement Review: Argentina

-One of the key amendments proposed by the Draft Bill is the elimination of the procedure provided for the appointment of the members of the National Competition Authority described above.
-The draft legislation establishes that the Executive Power, with the prior recommendation by the Ministry of Productive Development, will appoint the members of the National Competition Authority.
-It also states that the latter will act under the scope of the Secretary of Domestic Trade instead of the Executive Branch as provided by the current Antitrust Law.
+The draft legislation establishes that the executive branch of government (the Executive Branch), with the prior recommendation of the Ministry of Productive Development, will appoint the members of the new National Competition Authority (ANAC).
+It also states that the latter will act under the aegis of the Secretary of Domestic Trade (instead of the Executive Branch as provided by the current Antitrust Law).

-As regards the merger control system, the most significant change the Draft Bill proposes is the reduction of the time in which the suspensive regime may enter into force in Argentina.
-The new Draft Bill establishes that the pre-closing system for the notification of economic concentrations will become effective 90 days after its publication in the Official Gazette without any further requirements or conditions.
+As regards the merger control system, the most significant change proposed by the draft bill is the reduction of the time in which the merger suspensory regime may enter into force in Argentina.
+The new bill establishes that the pre-closing system for the notification of economic concentrations will become effective 90 days after its publication in the Official Gazette without any further requirements or conditions.

-In relation to the anticompetitive conduct regime, the bill proposes to eliminate the controversial and superfluous Section 29 of the current Antitrust Law.
-The latter provided the possibility that the Antitrust Tribunal could authorise the execution of agreements that may be considered restrictive of competition if they are not detrimental to the general economic interest.
+In relation to the anticompetitive conduct regime, the bill proposes to eliminate the controversial and superfluous Section 29 of the current Antitrust Law, which provides the option for the Antitrust Tribunal2 to authorise the execution of agreements that may be considered restrictive of competition, provided that they are not detrimental to the general economic interest.

 i Prioritisation and resource allocation of enforcement authorities

-The Antitrust Law provides the National Competition Authority with several standard enforcement powers, such as:
+The Antitrust Law provides the ANAC with several standard enforcement powers, such as:

 - the ability to summon witnesses for hearings;